ikbalkaya/KotlinAARInterfaceBug/README.md

  ![Screenshot](https://github.com/ikbalkaya/KotlinAARInterfaceBug/blob/main/as_screenshot.png)

- However there is no issue building and running the app.issue To see it yourself run the following command:
+ However there is no issue building and running the app.
+ To see it yourself run the following command:

  ` ./gradlew appwithaardependencies:build`